-Etiology is often multifactorial and sometimes unclear but involves prenatal and perinatal factors that are associated with CNS malformation or damage (eg, genetic and in utero disorders, prematurity, kernicterus, perinatal asphyxia, stroke, CNS infections).
+Etiology is often multifactorial and sometimes unclear but involves prenatal and perinatal factors that are associated with central nervous system (CNS) malformation or damage (eg, genetic and in utero disorders, prematurity, kernicterus, perinatal asphyxia, stroke, CNS infections).

 Intellectual disability and other neurologic manifestations (eg, strabismus, deafness) are not part of the syndrome but may be present depending on the cause.

-Syndromes manifest before age 2 yr; later onset of similar symptoms suggests another neurologic disorder.
+Syndromes manifest before 2 years of age; later onset of similar symptoms suggests another neurologic disorder.

-Do cranial MRI and, if needed, testing for hereditary metabolic and neurologic disorders.
+Do brain MRI and, if needed, testing for hereditary metabolic and neurologic disorders.